Revisiting Self-Play Preference Optimization: On the Role of Prompt Difficulty: How to Mitigate the Difficult Prompt Issue

 \definecolor{cream}{HTML}{F7EED7} \definecolor{edge}{HTML}{2C7A7B}

-\subsection{A Simple Solution: Remove the Most Difficult Prompts}
+\subsection{A Simple Solution: Train on A Small Portion of Easy Prompts}

 Based on our findings in Section~\ref{impact}, which shows that dropping the hardest quartile improves final performance, we examine an adaptive pruning strategy in this section.
-Specifically, we first rank prompts by their difficulty scores and remove the most difficult $k$ percent of prompts before constructing preference pairs.
-The value of $k$, which controls the fraction of prompts removed, depends on the prompt difficulty and the capacity of the models.
+Specifically, we first rank prompts by their difficulty scores and retain the easiest $k$ percent of prompts before constructing preference pairs for DPO.
+The value of $k$, which controls the fraction of prompts kept as well as the difficult prompts removed, depends on the prompt difficulty and the capacity of the models.
 In practice, $k$ can be tuned with a benchmark such as AlpacaEval 2.